 You may apply online through our website.
 You will first be asked to complete an eligibility questionnaire, and then you will be able to create a profile for your organization’s application.
 In some cases, we will also accept a hard-copy application postmarked by 11:59 PM on the deadline date.
-If you must submit a hard copy, please contact the us to let them know you are doing so.
+If you must submit a hard copy, please contact the Foundation to inform us.

 - A strong grant application answers all questions thoroughly and thoughtfully.
 There is rarely an instance in which an applicant provides “too much” information.